yumc-afk/SkyRL/skyrl-train/docs/examples/new_env.rst

       def close(self):
          pass

+This class inherits from ``Env``, which is a generic environment interface (i.e., not specific to text-based tasks).
+An API reference for ``Env`` can be found in :doc:`../api/env`.

-For our multiplication environment, we only need to implement the ``step`` method because we don't have any initialization or cleanup to do.
+For our multiplication environment, we only need to implement the ``step`` method above because we don't have any initialization or cleanup to do.

 Simple Single-Turn Environment